 Everyone has heard the saying “patience is a virtue,” but if we were to be completely honest with ourselves, it can be hard sometimes to be patient working in customer service.
 Unique from other types of jobs, employees who work in customer service are tasked with keeping a level head and heaps of patience even when dealing with some customers who may not extend the same courtesy.
-At Dexcomm, our operators work around-the-clock answering customer service phone calls.
+Dexcomm is a 24/7 professional answering service, and our operators work around-the-clock to answer customer service phone calls.
 While it can be difficult, our operators do a fantastic job.
-So, we’ve prepared the best way to remain patient during a customer service call.
+So, we’ve prepared the best way to remain patient during a customer service call, especially when dealing with an irate customer

 Of course, one of the first things to do is ask the customer what their name is.
 While it is very simple, it can actually prove that not only do you value the customer’s time but you also value them and are fully listening to whatever they are about to say.
 Asking for their name and making sure to use it while you are speaking shows that you care about them.
 Since you are speaking over the phone, it can be a little harder to convey through your tone that you are listening to them, but this is one way to easily express this.